iendjinn/iendjinn/systems/dominion-of-the-sword/index.markdown

 - Turn: Used when exploring a small area, roughly 10 minutes.
 Enough time to explore a room, or for a fight to take place.
 - Watch: Used during travel or exploring large areas, roughly 36 turns or 6 hours.

+If a character has not slept or eaten for 24 hours they lose 1HP.
 ### 3.6 Travel and Exploration

 For convenience the world is divided up into hexes.
 A watch is enough time to travel across a hex if moving along a road.

 Moving across a hex off road takes two watches, or three in poor weather.
-If travelling off road the character navigating must make an intelligence save, at disadvantage in poor weather.
+If travelling off road the character navigating must make an intelligence save.
 Failure results in an additional watch being used to traverse the hex.
+The difficulty of navigation will depend on weather and familiarity with the hex.

 Some hexes may contain hidden features or location, exploring a hex to search for these takes one watch.
-If a hex has been explored, intelligence saves to navigate are at advantage.

 A character can spend a watch foraging in a hex that doesn't contain a settlement to gain **D4-1** usage points of rations.